 In this online PD session, Teachers using the Hub – Light and sight in the classroom, secondary teacher Steve Chrystall talks about the Science Learning Hub’s light and sight resources and how he used them to teach year 9 and 10 students.
 Primary teacher Miel MacLean then describes how she adapted the same resources for her year 5 and 6 students.

 Our eyes – our vision describes some of the eye conditions that can affect human vision and can they affect learning.

 Improving vision screening for children describes how a peer-to-peer vision testing project hopes to alert students to eye conditions that affect their vision.

-The Science Learning Hub team has curated a collection of resources related to light and shadows (intended for teachers and students working at New Zealand Curriculum levels 1 and 2) and a collection about light, colour and the workings of the human eye (this collection has resources for students working at New Zealand Curriculum levels 1–4).
+The Science Learning Hub team has curated a collection of resources related to light and shadows (intended for teachers and students working at New Zealand Curriculum levels 1 and 2) and two collections about light, colour and the workings of the human eye – Light and colour and How we see the world, (these collections have resources for students working at New Zealand Curriculum levels 1–4).